 It follows the story of a potter’s boy who sets out to become a fighter.
 Ryo is instantly likeable and, through his journey, the bond deepens.
 The first half of the story is filled with a sense of calm, and you feel like you are learning alongside Ryo; through his training, the reader accesses approaches to mindfulness and the subtle guidance of how to achieve well-being… Then something happens which alters the tone and pace of the book.
 It is unsettling but necessary to show how hard it is to do the right thing in times of adversity.

 Although set in the past, this is thoroughly relevant to children today and will both entertain and help them.
 This would be a great book to give children as they transition from primary to secondary school or as a book to study in transitional weeks – however, it could be read and enjoyed at any time.

-I highly recommend it to children in the upper junior years.
+I highly recommend Potter’s Boy to children in the upper junior years.

 Copyright: Just Imagine Story Centre Ltd 2012-2021.
 All rights reserved.